brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-core-and-plugin-merge.md

 pip install brainglobe-workflows
 ```

-You will now have access to the cellfinder CLI from within your environment, as you did previously - but now it is [supplied by the `brainglobe-workflows` package](./cellfinder_migration_live.md).
+You will now have access to the `brainmapper` workflow from within your environment.
+This is the same as the old "cellfinder" workflow that you were using previously - but now it is [supplied by the `brainglobe-workflows` package](blog/version1/cellfinder_migration_live).
-You will also have the latest version of the cellfinder package (`1.0.0` or later) installed;
+You will also have the latest version of the `cellfinder` package (`1.0.0` or later) installed;

 - `cellfinder-core` is included as a submodule, `cellfinder.core`.
 - `cellfinder-napari` is included as a submodule, and the plugin has been renamed to just "cellfinder" when viewed in napari.
+- To access the old "cellfinder" command-line tool or workflow, you now need to call `brainmapper`.
+The interface has not changed, just the name.